GALAX: Graph-Augmented Language Model for Explainable Reinforcement-Guided Subgraph Reasoning in Precision Medicine: Experiment Details

 For finetuning, the model is trained for 5 epochs with a per-device batch size of 1 and a gradient accumulation step of 2, resulting in an effective batch size of 2.
 We use the AdamW optimizer (\texttt{adamw\_torch}) with a learning rate of $1\times10^{-5}$, no weight decay, and cosine learning rate scheduling with a 10\% warm-up ratio.
 Gradient clipping is applied with a maximum gradient norm of 0.5.
 To support memory efficiency and large model training, we enable gradient checkpointing and use \texttt{bf16} precision (with \texttt{fp16} explicitly disabled).
 Training is accelerated using DeepSpeed Stage 3 parallelism, configured via an external JSON file.
 All experiments are conducted using 2 NVIDIA H100 GPUs, each with 80GB of memory.
 The DeepSpeed configuration enables ZeRO Stage 3 with both optimizer and parameter offloading to CPU, memory pinning, communication overlap, and gradient contiguity.
 Key parameters include automatic tuning of reduce bucket sizes and micro-batch size, sub-grouping disabled, and support for 16-bit weight gathering upon model saving.
 Gradient accumulation steps, clipping, learning rate, weight decay, and total training steps are all set to \texttt{"auto"} for adaptive scaling.
 Warmup is controlled via \texttt{WarmupDecayLR}, which adjusts the schedule based on total steps.
 Model checkpoints and evaluation are performed every 67 steps, with up to 5 checkpoints retained.
 Logging is performed at every step.
 For data loading, we use 4 dataloader workers and retain all batches (i.e., \texttt{drop\_last=False}).
 Both the initial answering finetuning and second stage finetuning for $f_{\text{final}}$.\\

 To generate high-quality and biologically reasonable subgraph explanations, we implement a reinforcement-guided generator, denoted as $\pi(\cdot)$, which operates over sample-specific graph states and candidate sets.
-To enhance robustness under noisy or unstable generation dynamics, we introduce a retry-based mechanism that adaptively tunes key hyperparameters with multiple runs ($\Omega=6$, and $\omega$ denotes the current number of runs), dynamically adjusting the configuration to encourage exploration and improve convergence.
+To enhance robustness under noisy or unstable generation dynamics, we introduce a retry-based mechanism that adaptively tunes key hyperparameters with multiple runs ($\Psi=6$, and $\psi$ denotes the current number of runs), dynamically adjusting the configuration to encourage exploration and improve convergence.
 Specifically, the number of training epochs is reduced from 5 to a minimum of 2, promoting faster reinitialization.
-Simultaneously, the learning rate is increased linearly from an initial value of $1 \times 10^{-3}$ to $0.001 \cdot (1 + \omega)$ to escape local minima.
+Simultaneously, the learning rate is increased linearly from an initial value of $1 \times 10^{-3}$ to $0.001 \cdot (1 + \psi)$ to escape local minima.
 The maximum number of nodes per graph is reduced from 200 to 100 in steps of 25.
 The maximum number of graph construction steps $i$ per rollout is similarly reduced from 50 to 20 in steps of 5.
-The retry mechanism enables efficient navigation of the search space while preserving biological plausibility through domain-specific priors embedded in the reward formulation.\\
+The retry mechanism enables efficient navigation of the search space while preserving biological plausibility through domain-specific priors embedded in the reward formulation.
+To further study the effect of sparse versus dense rewards, we vary the reward calculation frequency by introducing a step interval parameter $\mathbf{s}$.
+Specifically, when $\mathbf{s}=2$, we compute the reward only every 2 steps during graph generation.
+Larger values of $\mathbf{s}$ produce sparser, more delayed reward signals, while smaller values (approaching $\mathbf{s}=1$) provide denser, more immediate feedback.
+As shown in Table \ref{tab:reward_sparsity}, GALAX demonstrates consistent stability across all reward calculation intervals.
+Notably, performance improves as rewards become denser (smaller $\mathbf{s}$), with optimal results achieved at $\mathbf{s}=1$, the default GALAX configuration.
+This trend indicates that the graph generator benefits most from immediate biological feedback provided at each step by the graph process reward model.
+In contrast, less frequent reward calculations (larger $\mathbf{s}$) introduce noisier, longer-horizon estimates that dilute the signal quality.
+Importantly, even under highly sparse reward conditions (e.g., $\mathbf{s}=10$), GALAX consistently outperforms the baseline L3-FT(QA) + Omics + KG, demonstrating robustness to reward sparsity.